yunlintang/DSC180B-Project/README.md

        |—— extract_to_csv.py # convert all the json files into cleaner csv formats
        |—— clean_text.py # clean all the tweet text
        |—— case_download.py # dowanload and clean the daily cases dataset
+       |—— train_dataset.py # dowanload and clean the labeled tweet sentiment dataset
 └── ...
 ```

+In order to successfully obtain data from Twitter and Kaggle, you need to have your Twitter and Kaggle Api information saved in the `.env` file.
 The script will download all of the tweetsIDs and hydrate them using `twarc`.
 The data will be saved under the `data/raw` folder with date being the subfolder name.
 Note that the `data/raw` folder is not being version controlled to avoid data corruption.
 The script will create the raw folder if it does not already exist.
 All cleaned datasets are saved in `data/interim`.

 ## EDA

 Use the command `python run.py analysis` to generate statistics and graphs of the twitter data.
-The files will be generated in the `data/analysis` folder.
-The `notebooks/analysis.ipynb` displays a report alongside those statistics.
+These files will be generated in the `data/analysis` folder.
+The `notebooks/report.ipynb` displays a analysis and results report alongside those statistics.

 ## Test